A 2020 EDlection Cheat Sheet: Recapping the 48 Key Races, Winners and Campaign Issues That Could Reshape America’s Schools and Education Policy

 North Carolina: In a state on which Democrats had pinned their hopes this election cycle, voting results turned out to be anything but a blue sweep.
 Incumbent GOP Sen. Thom Tillis claimed victory over his Democratic challenger state Sen. Cal Cunningham in a tight race that Cunningham waited a week to concede (read our recap of the U.S. Senate race).
 And while Democratic incumbent Gov. Roy Cooper earned a second term (read our summary of the governor’s race), Republicans sustained their majorities in both chambers of the state’s General Assembly, which spells at least two more years of divided government (read our NC legislative recap).
 One bright spot for Democrats: political newcomer Ricky Hurtado outpolled an incumbent GOP candidate to become the first Latino to win a seat in the North Carolina state House (more on Hurtado’s race).
 Republican Catherine Truitt, an education reformer and online university chancellor, won her race for state superintendent of public instruction (see our coverage of the contest).

 California: 2020 was the year of the ballot proposition in the Golden State.
 Voters turned down a measure to end the state’s ban on affirmative action (see our summary of the Prop.
 16 vote), and a proposition that would have reversed a four decades-old tax law — and spelled new revenues for education — was defeated after a tight vote (read our coverage of what the loss means for California schools).
 At the municipal level, the state’s Bay Area split over measures to let teens cast ballots, with Oakland lowering the voting age to 16 for school board elections while San Francisco rejected a similar measure (read our full story on the two measures).
-In Los Angeles, it appears that a costly campaign for school board has ended in a draw, with one candidate backed by the teachers union and one supported by charter advocates each winning a seat (read our story on the L.A.
+In Los Angeles, a costly campaign for school board has ended in a draw, with one candidate backed by the teachers union and one supported by charter advocates each winning a seat (read our story on the L.A.
 Unified board race).
 And in news heartily welcomed by school district leaders, voters approved a $7 billion bond measure that will pay for facilities improvements and new technology, among other things (read our recap of the bond vote).

 White House: Joe Biden was elected the 46th president of the United States, pushing past the 270 electoral votes needed to win the White House as additional states were called (read our updates on the presidential contest & how Black and Latino youth fueled Biden’s win).
 But as the dust clears from additional legal action by President Donald Trump, most experts believe that President Biden will assume office on Jan.
 20 facing a divided Congress.
 As Thomas Toch, the director of FutureEd, a think tank at Georgetown University, warned, “There’s no mandate momentum here.”
 The composition of the Senate will also determine whether Biden would have to scale back his sweeping education agenda and whom they’ll approve as the next secretary of education (see our coverage of predictions for the next education secretary).